 Instead, I just use garlic, lemon juice, olive oil, salt, and the beans.
 A pinch of cumin and/or coriander is really nice in there too, but totally optional.
 If you miss the sesame flavor of tahini, you can totally add some, but what I prefer is a little bit of toasted sesame oil.
 You get the smooth texture of the pureed beans with a light touch of that traditional sesame flavor going on.
 So great!

 Not having our beloved chickpeas around is a bit sad, but I think we’re all going to find some new fun and delicious plant-based dips to have instead.
 Enjoy! -ChristinePrint

 I love using canned cannellini beans instead of chickpeas to make a tasty hummus-like dip.
 I skip the tahini though because the pureed cannellini beans have such a nice texture without it.
-If you want that little background sesame flavor that tahini brings to hummus though, add a bit of toasted sesame oil.
+Then some toasted sesame oil brings a delicious nutty flavor.
 It’s so good in there!

 Listen to me explain briefly about how to make this dip, with some great tips along the way, by clicking the play button below:

 - 2 (15 oz.) cans reduced-sodium cannellini beans, drained and rinsed

 - 2 Tbsp. lemon juice